elkcityhazard/nmc-presentation/content/nmc-presentation/7_building_the_migrator.md

 -type="photos" --dry-run=false -verbose=true`

 {{% /section %}}
+{{% section %}}
+{{% /section %}}
+- Parse the flags
+- switch on each flag
+- start sub programs
+- process old site into new site
+- store results in database
+- log errors to error log
+- extend and increment as needed
 {{%section %}}
 ### Benefits to CLI
 - could write new sub programs as needed